 Disability campaigner Andrew Gurza writes breathtakingly honest and insightful pieces for Huffington Post and other platforms about his experience of being a queer disabled man navigating sex and relationships.
-He is an important member of the sex positive blogging community that helped inspire our #SexNotStigma campaign, which aims to start conversations about sexuality that are accessible to everybody, not just people with ‘media-ideal’ bodies and lifestyles.
 When we became aware of his work we immediately wanted to send him PULSE II SOLO, which was designed to be useful for some people with mobility issues.
 He said he’d love to try it.
 This was his experience.

 ‘These moments were perfect because they were mine’